Sofitel Cairo Nile El Gezirah Hotel

 The Sofitel Cairo Nile El Gezirah Hotel is a skyscraper hotel located in the Zamalek district of Cairo, Egypt.
-The 27-story building was completed in 1984 as the El Gezira Sheraton Hotel.
-The modernist skyscraper is located on Sharia el Orman, and contains 4 large conference rooms.
-The discernible v-shaped support beams of the structure evoke those at the Dizengoff Center in Tel Aviv.
+The modernist skyscraper is situated on Sharia el Orman and contains four large conference rooms.
+The discernible V-shaped support beams of the building evoke those at the Dizengoff Center in Tel Aviv, Israel.

+Completed in 1984, the 27-story building originally opened as the El Gezira Sheraton Hotel, operating as part of the Sheraton chain.
+The hotel closed in 2006 for extensive refurbishments and reopened one year later as part of the Accor Sofitel chain under its current name.